openxla/stablehlo/docs/reference.md

 the understanding of the op's behavior.

-**(G6) While writing tests for floating-point type, to what precision the expected result need to be specified in assertion checks?**
+**(G6) While writing tests for floating-point type, to what precision the expected result need to be specified in checks?**

 For elementary operations (addition, subtraction, multiplication, division, and square), an implementation following IEEE specification is expected to provide a